-[mk_padding_divider size="20"]We welcome Lisa Peacock, one of the premier LMFTs in Los Angeles discussing ways you can manage your child’s stress for the ISEE, and life.
+We welcomed Lisa Peacock, one of the premier LMFTs in Los Angeles, to discuss ways you can manage your child’s stress for the ISEE—and life—below.

 Top 5 Ways to Minimize Your Child's Stress

-Lisa Peacock has been working in mental health with children for 12 years.
+Lisa Peacock has been working in mental health with children for twelve years.
 She started The Peacock Foundation in 2002 to provide access for children to mental health using animals as a creative tool for healing.
 She now runs a private practice in Valley Village and uses all creative methods to create harmony and success in the lives of her clients.